 I want to talk to you about student-centered math stations in the classroom and especially focus on how to make this possible when you have a short window of teaching time.
 Believe it or not, it is possible to implement it into your daily routine and create ways for teaching student-centered math.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 There is a lot of thought about whether or not you can really create an environment conducive to student-centered math when you have such a short period of time each day.
 The fear is always that you will spend too much time trying to get the students organized and not enough learning will take place in order to fulfill the requirements of the curriculum.
 This simply is not the case.
 Here is a look at what I do in my classroom room Monday-Thursday; our Friday is enrichment or intervention day.

-In my currently classroom setup, I teach two groups of students for 50 minutes each class period.
+In my current classroom setup for teaching student-centered math, I teach two groups of students for 50 minutes each class period.
 This has been the easiest way to see all of my kids every day.
 Depending on what activity they are doing I can see how they are performing when I am not in front of them.
 I try to make it so each station follows the following criteria so there is a mixture of elements that benefit each student’s individual learning strengths (and also allows them to work on their areas of weaknesses).
 These include:

 - Kinesthetic- Hands-on, manipulative, game, task cards

 - Application- Focus TEK or Topic for the day, independent work